-System reliability requirements for space application are stated both in qualitative and quantitative terms.
-While consolidated reliability models exist for hardware that allow to analytically demonstrate compliance with quantitative reliability requirements, the validity of the software reliability models proposed by field engineers over the years is subject to an ongoing debate within industry, academia and international standards community.
+System reliability requirements for space applications are stated both in qualitative and quantitative terms.
+While consolidated reliability models exist for hardware that allow to analytically demonstrate compliance with quantitative reliability requirements, the validity of the software reliability models proposed by field engineers over the years is subject to an on-going debate within industry, academia and international standards community.
 One major obstacle to the usability of software reliability models is the number and nature of the assumptions to be made in order to apply the mathematical calculations on which the models are based.
 Those assumptions have proven to be not fully justified for the vast majority of bespoke software like space application software (see [IMECS2009]), therefore invalidating the models themselves.
-As a conclusion, the use of software reliability models for space applications is not advisable.
+As a conclusion, the use of software reliability models to justify compliance with applicable reliability requirements is not advisable, hence software reliability models are not addressed in this handbook.

-Software availability and maintainability
+Software maintainability

 Software maintainability is the capability of the software to be retained or restored to a state in which it can perform a required function, when maintenance is performed.
 In other words, the maintainability of the software relates to the ease with which the software can be modified and put back into operation.

 Software maintainability is an issue for all space application software, but it is of extreme importance for on-board software involved in critical functions.
 Most of the flight software is nowadays modifiable and uploadable from ground, but in case of software faults the time needed to upgrade the software can be a major concern.
 An example can be a failure caused by a satellite software component that leads the satellite into safe mode.
 Often, the safe mode can only be maintained for a limited period of time, up to some days.
-This means that the maintenance team has only limited time, to identify the cause of the failure, update the software, validate it and upload it.
-It is clear that in these cases the easiness of analyzing the software documentation and code, in order to quickly find the fault and correct it, is a key issue.
+This means that the maintenance team has only limited time to identify the cause of the failure, update the software, validate and upload it.
+It is clear that in these cases the easiness of analysing the software documentation and code, in order to quickly find the fault and correct it, is a key issue.

+Software maintainability is also linked to the potential obsolescence of development and operational platforms and tools.
+For software with a long planned lifetime, it is important to consider from the very beginning of the development the capability to operate and modify the software at the latest stages of the operational life, possibly in different, evolved environments.

+Software availability

 Software availability is the capability of the software to be in a state to perform a required function at a given instant of time or over a given time interval.
-Software availability is a function of software reliability and maintainability: frequent software-caused failures and long times of maintenance reduce the probability that the software be available and operational at a certain time or for a certain period of time.
+Software availability is a function of software reliability and maintainability: frequent software-caused failures and long maintenance periods reduce the probability that the software be available and operational at a certain time or for a certain period of time.

 System availability depends on software availability, and this is especially true for software intensive systems, such as ground applications (like e.g. mission control systems or payload data ground systems).
 The dependability requirements for this kind of systems are often expressed in terms of their availability, e.g. availability of generated data.

-This handbook is more focused on the reliability component of software dependability, because methods and techniques for software availability and maintainability are still undergoing improvement.
-However, considerations are made in this handbook about methods which can support software availability and maintainability.

 Software safety

 Safety is a system property.
 Software in itself cannot cause or prevent harm to human beings, system loss or damage to environment.
 However, software is a main component of the system, and therefore contributes to its safety.
 The contribution of software to the system safety is called software safety [NASA-8719].